pirate/sites-using-cloudflare/.github/issue_template.md

 1. Verify ownership, send me an email from @yourdomain.com, post a random nonce on the domain, or provide keybase proof
 2. Verify you did not use the Cloudflare proxy service

-(this is obviously not proof that you weren't affected, but this serves as a paper trail for accountability reasons, in case someone wants to dispute that you were affected, we have an employee/owner of the domain who can be help accountable)
+(this is obviously not prove that you weren't affected, but this serves as a paper trail for accountability reasons, in case someone wants to dispute that you were affected, we have an employee/owner of the domain who can be held accountable)

 I will not remove sites that contain user data and are returning `server:cloudflare-nginx` in response headers, since they may have been affected.